 Except that they were right: Canadian bacon does sound way cooler than ham; hockey is like a bloodier, faster soccer; and poutine?
 Well, it sort of tastes like Thanksgiving and the Fourth of July decided to throw a joint party in your mouth.
 Which is convenient, because poutine goes really well with beer.

 Turns out there are a smattering of places in and around New York that offer this unofficial national dish of our neighbor to the north.
-Here’s a list of four delicious Canadian spots to whet your poutine appetite.
+We love these two delicious spots to whet your poutine appetite.

 Subways: A,C,G and 2,3 to Hoyt St.